 10 File Handling

 Saving and retrieving information is frequently required when working with computer programs.
 Python has methods to read and write files.
-In addition, there are some library that can facilitate working with specialized file types.
-For reading a file, a file handler need to be initated which is an object that can be use to work with file.
+In addition, there are some libraries that can facilitate working with specialized file types.
+For reading a file, a file handler needs to be initiated which is an object that act as an interface to that file.
 A file handler incorporates information about the file along with its path and the mode in which the file is available for processing.
-The mode here refers to the manner in which the file would be opened i.e. for reading, writing, etc. The open function takes name of the file as an argument along with mode and returns the corresponding file handler.
-This file handler object is iteratable and can be considered as a list having of all the lines in the file.
+The mode here refers to the way the file would be opened i.e. for reading, writing, etc. The open function takes name of the file as an argument along with mode and returns the corresponding file handler.
+This file handler object is iterator and can be considered as a collection having of all the lines in the file.
 Once done with reading the contents for the file, the file handler must be closed using the close function.

 pwd